 Clearly the “fatal flaw” was inherent in the foundation of this secret world and has only continued to perpetuate itself.

 Ghod knows the Muggles of the Potterverse don’t exist in anything resembling an earthly paradise, either, but at least they didn’t make a formal pact with (a race of?) soul-sucking demons in order to establish what passes for a civil justice system.

 Indeed, it begins to read less as though the guilty are being consigned to prison for their crimes, than that the Ministry is identifying “expendables” for the purpose of “paying tiend”.
-And by DHs this was extended to apply to over a full quarter of the population.
+And in DHs this was extended to apply to a full quarter of the population.